Stream and scream with these 13 scary flicks

 Looking for a monstrously good time this Halloween but don't want to leave the house?
 Well, what better way to celebrate this positively ghoulish time of year than to cosy up on the couch (or behind it) and have your own horror movie marathon?

-This year has seen SVOD kick off in Australia in a massive way, meaning that we have more horror movies to stream than ever before.
+Streaming is more popular than ever in Australia, meaning that we have more horror movies to stream than ever before.

-Here are our recommendations for the top ten horror movies currently streaming on Australian SVOD services.
+Here are our recommendations for the top 13 horror movies currently streaming on Australian SVOD services.

 Of course we have to start by picking the definitive movie to watch this time of year, John Carpenter's Halloween.
 Though it didn't create the American slasher sub-genre (that honour goes to Bob Clark's holiday horror, Black Christmas), Halloween was the first hugely successful movie of its kind, spawning several sequels and countless imitators.
 The film sees escaped mental patient Michael Myers stalk and kill a number of babysitting teens on Halloween night.
 Will fresh-faced teen Laurie (Jamie Lee Curtis) be able to survive this night of terror?